alexruco/kurt/README.md

-# My Python Module 🚀
+# Kurt 🚀

-Welcome to **My Python Module**!
-This project is designed to [brief description of what your module does].
+Welcome to **Kurt**!
+This project is designed to provide a list of links and pages existing in a website.

 ## Features ✨